 Have you ever been stuck inside on a rainy day?
 It can be frustrating to stay inside when it is raining (although you could keep track of how much rain you’re getting with a weather station!).
 If you’re in the rainiest city in the US, it’s far more likely to be raining or snowing outside than sunny.

-You might be surprised: Seattle isn’t the rainiest city in the US, and we’ll explain why later on.
-The award for America’s wettest city goes to Rochester and Buffalo, New York, both with 167 days of rain — almost half the year!
+You might be surprised: Seattle isn’t the rainiest city in the US, and we’ll explain why later.
+The award for the rainiest city in the US goes to two New York cities, Rochester and Buffalo.
+With 167 days of rain, almost half the year sees measurable precipitation.
 We used precipitation data from National Oceanic and Atmospheric Administration’s National Climatic Data Center to determine our list and limited the list to large US cities.

-In order, the US cities with the most rainy days per year, defined as more than 0.01″ per day, are:
+In order, the rainiest cities in the U.S. by number of days, defined as more than 0.01″ per day, are:

 - Rochester, New York: 167 days with rain